apparentorder/reweb/README.md

 - [Serverless WordPress on AWS Lambda](https://keita.blog/2020/06/29/wordpress-on-aws-lambda-efs-edition/) modifies Wordpress to run in Lambda, giving basically the same results as re:Web.
 The article has some additional hints regarding S3 plug-ins.

+- [serverlessish](https://github.com/glassechidna/serverlessish), a project that is ["eerily similar"](https://twitter.com/__steele/status/1363020663615758339).
+It really is.

 - "My Dream of Truly Serverless", a blog post I have yet to write

 # Are you AWS?